lsst/rubin_scheduler/docs/fbs-output-schema.rst

 .. py:currentmodule:: rubin_scheduler

-.. _output-schema:
+.. _fbs-output-schema:

 =======================
 Scheduler Output Schema
 =======================

+The scheduler outputs a sqlite database containing the pointing history of the telescope, along with information about the conditions of each observation (visit).
-The scheduler simulations output a sqlite database with the following columns in the `observations` table.
+The table below describes the columns in the `observations` table.

 All values are for the center of the field of view (e.g., airmass, altitude, etc)